ajrnz/rundeck-telegram-plugin/README.md

 Building
 --------
-The plugin is written in scala so you need to have [mill](http://www.lihaoyi.com/mill/) installed.
+The plugin is written in scala so you need to have [mill](http://www.lihaoyi.com/mill/) installed (minimum version 0.5.1).
 Build the plugin:

     mill plugin.assembly